Tips For Hiring Your Photographer

 Yesterday, I had a conversation with a bride (not mine), and her story prompted me to write this post.

 This particular bride and her fiancee found someone they “trusted”, someone “new” that wanted to get into wedding photography and promised to deliver great images.
 Even better, it was going to be “FREE”!
-They received very few images and none were edited.
+Well, that backs-fired on them as they received very few images and not a single one they liked.
 This makes me cringe!
 How can you not have even one image worthy of hanging on the wall or give to family and friends?
-On the other hand, if you hear FREE, that is a huge red flag!
+On the other hand, if you hear FREE or very inexepensive, that is a huge red flag!

 You’ve heard the phrase before: ‘YOU GET WHAT YOU PAY FOR”!
-I’ve learnt this from a knucklehead I hired to paint my house and from hiring a “friend” to redo our shower!!!
+I too have learned this the hard way from a knucklehead I hired to paint my house and for hiring a “friend” to redo our shower!!!
 It’s true and many people don’t like to hear it and if the price seems to good to be true, it probably IS.

 Why is it different when it’s your wedding?
 The one day you’ve spend months, sometimes years planning and dreaming of!!!